Postdoctoral Researcher- neurophysiology of epilepsy and cognition

-A postdoctoral associate position is available immediately in the Scott Lab in the Epilepsy, Cognition and Development (ECD) group in the Department of Neurological Sciences at The University of Vermont (UVM) Robert Larner College of Medicine.
-The candidate will work closely with other members of the ECD group, particularly Dr. Hernan and Dr. Mahoney, on a collaborative project involving all three investigators.
+A postdoctoral associate position is available immediately in the Epilepsy, Cognition and Development (ECD) group in the Department of Neurological Sciences at The University of Vermont (UVM) Robert Larner College of Medicine.
+The candidate will work closely with members of the ECD group, particularly Dr. Scott, Dr. Hernan and Dr. Mahoney, on a collaborative project involving all three investigators.

 The ECD group at UVM broadly seeks to understand the high rate of psychiatric comorbidity that occurs in the context of epilepsy, particularly pediatric epilepsy.
 Using a combination of in vivo electrophysiological, both traditional tetrode recordings as well as high-density next-generation (Neuropixels) probes, genetic, histological and molecular biology approaches using a systems neuroscience framework, our goal is to find novel interventions that improve cognitive outcome in rodent models of epilepsy.
 Our group is diverse and highly collaborative, and the ideal candidate would thrive in a collaborative environment that encourages multi-disciplinary engagement.
 We are currently seeking outstanding applicants for a fully funded postdoctoral position to understand neural dynamic and genetic changes that occur with and without treatment in a developmental seizure model.